Skip to main content

 Getting started

 Pick one slot from the list above — the one that fits most naturally into your existing routine.
-Generate one capsule from material you already have (notes, a saved article, a downloaded PDF).
+Generate one podcast from material you already have (notes, a saved article, a downloaded PDF).
 Listen to it during that time slot tomorrow.

 If it works, add a second slot.
 Most people who build the habit report that the margins of their day become the most productive learning hours.

-Generate Your First Capsule Free →
+Generate Your First Podcast Free →